 Dark Red "Spot'd" Silk Handkerchief

-DAR Museum Reproduction by Burnley & Trowbridge Co.
+DAR Museum Reproduction Dark Red "Spot'd" Silk Handkerchief, by Burnley & Trowbridge Co.

-“Spotted” handkerchiefs appear frequently through out the 18th and on into the 19th c.
-Originally made by “tie & dye” method in India, English dyers sought to duplicate the popular style at minimal cost by blocking the popular and lively patterns.
-The color Red appears constantly in shop advertisements, runaway ads and also makes frequent appearances in genre paintings.
-This handkerchief is a reproduction of a handkerchief in the collection of the DAR Museum.
+“Spotted” handkerchiefs, such as our Dark Red "Spot'd" Silk Handkerchief, appear throughout the 18th and early 19th centuries.
+Originally made by “tie & dye” method in India, English dyers sought to duplicate the popular style at minimal cost by blocking the lively patterns.
+The color Red appears consistently in shop advertisements, runaway ads, and genre paintings.
+This Dark Red "Spot'd" Silk Handkerchief is a reproduction of one in the collection of the DAR Museum.
 It is scaled and colored to match the original.
-The pattern is one that appears to be very common being held in a number of collections and found as well in paintings in the Red as well as a Golden Yellow.
-It has a time span from 1750 to as late as 1865 as demonstrated by this silk bolt retrieved from the Bertrand Steamboat which sank in 1865.
+The pattern appears in a number of collections, and is found in paintings in both Red and Golden Yellow.
+It appears from 1750 to as late as 1865, as demonstrated by this silk bolt retrieved from the Bertrand Steamboat, which sank in 1865.

 - NOTE: Image shows full handkerchief.